0xProject/pm/README.md

  03 | March 26, 2018 06:00 UTC | [agenda](https://github.com/0xProject/pm/issues/3) \| [recording](https://drive.google.com/open?id=1hxva9HiKxHSQv0BRYrsF50uejYOUAnF_) |
  02 | February 26, 2018 14:00 UTC | [agenda](https://github.com/0xProject/pm/issues/2) \| [recording](https://drive.google.com/file/d/1V-l0ouY9nnCHa1vF7Q7g3w_RiwNnu49C/view) |
  01 | January 29, 2018 22:00 UTC | [agenda](https://github.com/0xProject/pm/issues/1) \| [audio](https://drive.google.com/file/d/1Y_q6ko_j-ntHZ_pZhK67VXgnlLLxlvLK/view) |

-### Who Can Attend
-Low-level protocol developers, client developers, and core Ethereum researchers are invited to attend the meetings.
-Generally every Ethereum client is represented as well as key members of Layer 1 research/scaling teams.
-Sometimes a non-core developer with particular expertise on a topic is invited on to discuss a specific agenda item.
-If you feel you would contribute to the meetings by your attendance please reach out to Hudson Jameson at hudson@ethereum.org.

-### Agenda Items
-Agenda's are posted to https://github.com/ethereum/pm/issues.
-Anyone is welcome to add an item to the agenda as long as it follows these guidelines:
-- The topic is technical in nature.
-- The topic involves the Ethereum protocol at a low-level.
-This means Dapps and ERCs are generally not allowed as topics.
-- The topic should not be philosophical.
-The core developer meetings are not meant to decide philosophical contentious issues that should be decided by the community.
-There are exceptions to this, but generally these topics distract from more productive technical discussion.

-### Who Manages the Meetings
-In the beginning (2015-fall 2016) George Hallam facilitated the meetings.
-Since the fall of 2016 Hudson Jameson has facilitated and recorded the meetings.
-In early 2018 Lane Rettig joined to help facilitate meetings, handle recordings, and publish notes from the meetings.
-The meetings are independent of any organization.
-However, Hudson Jameson is a contractor for the Ethereum Foundation and the Ethereum Foundation pays for the videoconference software used in the meetings.
-Livestreaming instruction for the meetings can be found [here](https://docs.google.com/document/d/1dF_Drs56ErV6wJgFmbzpdN-cINshKCsB61D92NS2JDg/edit).